 Known for its gorgeous promenade of Georgian-style townhouses, Weymouth has a pretty gorgeous beach (with Punch and Judy shows) and an old town for exploring.
 It’s also got a totally kitsch harbourfront that’s perfect for a stroll.

 Now, in my opinion, Weymouth is one of the best places in the south of England to visit if you want to explore the Dorset Area of Natural Beauty.
-After leaving the city, head east towards Durdle Door, visit the thousands of years old village of Corfe Castle and go fossil hunting on the Jurassic Coast.

 Finally, before leaving the area, make a final pit stop at Old Harry Rocks.
 It’s a totally gorgeous place for a stroll… just don’t walk too close to the cliff edges.